 What is a Qualifying Life Event?

-Defined: Qualifying Life Event
+What is a Qualifying Life Event

-Four Different Types of Life Events
+Four Different Types of Qualifying Life Events

-According to the Federal government, there are four primary types of qualifying events:
+According to the federal government, there are four primary types of qualifying events:

 How Can I Stay Organized?